openvinotoolkit/model_server/demos/face_analysis_pipeline/python/README.md

-# Analysis of multiple faces in single image frame request
+# Face Analysis Pipeline Demo with OVMS
 This document demonstrates how to create complex pipelines using object detection and object recognition models from OpenVINO Model Zoo.
 As an example, we will use [face-detection-retail-0004](https://github.com/openvinotoolkit/open_model_zoo/blob/2021.4/models/intel/face-detection-retail-0004/README.md) to detect multiple faces on the image.
 Then, for each detected face we will crop it using [model_zoo_intel_object_detection](../src/custom_nodes/model_zoo_intel_object_detection) example custom node.
 Finally, each image face image will be forwarded to [age-gender-recognition-retail-0013](https://github.com/openvinotoolkit/open_model_zoo/blob/2021.4/models/intel/age-gender-recognition-retail-0013/README.md) and [emotion-recognition-retail-0003](https://github.com/openvinotoolkit/open_model_zoo/blob/2021.4/models/intel/emotions-recognition-retail-0003/README.md) models.

 ![Faces analysis graph](faces_analysis.png)